friendsofhyperf/components/docs/en/components/fast-paginate.md

 Depending on your dataset, the performance improvement may vary, but this approach allows the database to examine as little data as possible to meet the user's needs.

-While this method is unlikely to perform worse than the traditional `offset` / `limit`, it is possible, so be sure to test it on your data!
+While this method is unlikely to perform worse than traditional `offset` / `limit`, it is possible, so be sure to test it on your data!

 > If you want to read a 3,000-word article on the theory behind this package, visit [aaronfrancis.com/2022/efficient-pagination-using-deferred-joins](https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins).